 I love this brand of fractionated coconut oil that I pick up from Amazon (as well as their other oils such as argon oil which I use in my DIY Facial Serum).

-Essential Oils to use in your DIY Whipped Body Butter
+Essential Oil Blends to use in your DIY Whipped Body Butter

 Essential Oils can make your body butter smell fantastic and can also add some powerhouse skin nourishing benefits.

 My favorite essential oil to add to whipped body butter is Frankincense.
 All by itself it is fantastic, smells great, and helps with anti aging benefits.
 Frankincense is one of the best oils for skin and can help your skin at the cellular level.
-It has natural astrigent and anti-inlammatory properties and can help with skin imperfections.
+It has natural astringent and anti-inflammatory properties and can help with skin imperfections.

 The recipe calls for approximately 30 drops of essential oil.
 You can use all one essential oil or a combination.
 For example, I love to combine Frankincense with Lavender.
 Lavender and Vanilla Body Butter is another very popular combination.